unibe-ese/ese2015-team9/Review/ReviewForTeam4.md

 might have been left out because every service has it's own interface, so for every service class an extra interface is created which doesn't add any functionality.
 Regarding jsp pages includes were used to factor out common parts like the header and footer which are the same for many pages.
-However while reading the codebase it is not evident at the first moment why therere are two login.jsp/exception.jsp/signup.jsp pages one of them an include and the other not.

 * Exceptions, testing null values
 Team4 has extensively used Error classes with intention revealing names in appropriate